 William Penn Elementary School: Guidance Counseling

-Psychology internship studies are open to juniors and seniors with a 2.7 GPA who have completed any necessary prerequistes as determined by their faculty coordinator.
+Psychology internship studies are open to juniors and seniors with a 2.7 GPA who have completed any necessary prerequisites as determined by their faculty coordinator.
 The internship experience is only one component in justifying the granting of academic credit for internship study, and the whole process can consist of the following:

 - A preliminary contract reviewed by the faculty coordinator, the department chairperson, the academic dean, and when possible, the field supervisor and modified, if considered appropriate.